 What is the difference between a breast screening and a breast diagnostic mammogram?

 Breast screening Mammograms are performed when you have no symptoms as part of a proactive approach to breast health.
 Diagnostic Mammograms are performed if you have abnormalities or symptoms your Doctor asks to be investigated.
 We perform both screening and diagnostic mammograms at Breast Diagnostic Specialists here on the Sunshine Coast.
-Early detection is the best defence against breast cancer.
+Early detection is the best defense against breast cancer.

 What happens during a Mammogram at Breast Diagnostic Specialists?